 Anthony became an at-large SAAC representative from the PacWest, the first time the conference has had two SAAC members.
 He has conversed with NCAA President Mark Emmert, traveled from San Diego to Washington, D.C., served on the NCAA Student-Athlete Reinstatement Committee and this past January presented on a panel at the NCAA National Convention.
 Dominican President Mary Marcy, who also attended the conference, praised Anthony for his efforts and lent her support.

 “I was super shy.
 It forced me to go out and talk to people and to present to people, and that’s helped me in the Occupational Therapy program and in life in general,” Anthony says.
 “It’s made me more confident.
 It’s made a huge impact in me in every way.”

 So have Dominican athletics administrators, such as Cassie Urroz, Phil Billeci-Gard, and Amy Henkelman, and OT professors such as Kitsum Li, Laura Hess, and Karen McCarthy.
-They and others helped the shy kid from Clovis evolve into an ambassador for the NCAA who has filmed four different PSAs, including one that has aired the past two years during the NCAA “March Madness” basketball tournaments.
+They and others helped the shy kid from Clovis evolve into an ambassador for the NCAA who filmed four different PSAs, including one that aired the past two years during the NCAA “March Madness” basketball tournaments.